Activity of each working groupActivity contents

 Activity content

-1. Formulating the management plans to maintain the population and genetic diversity of the ex situ population and support the implementation of these plans.
+Introducing the main activities of the ex situ conservation working group1.
+Formulating the management plans to maintain the population and genetic diversity of the ex situ population and support the implementation of these plans.

 Based on this plan, we strive to maintain an appropriate population by pairing and conducting reproductive management taking the genetic diversity into account.
 Breeding control includes the movement of fertilized eggs between facilities, aiming at the reduction of stress on the birds.